Where can I camp in Ethiopia?

-The Omo is a cultural melting pot, 88 different communities live in this smal corner of Ethiopia, each with their own traditions and ways of life.
-The Lower Omo Valley region is a UNESCO heritage site thanks to the discovery of remains dating back millions of years, and the region has a true bounty of cultural heritage, with ancient and prehistoric graves, settlements and rock carvings to be found.
+The Omo Valley is a cultural melting pot, 88 different communities live in this small corner of Ethiopia, each with their own traditions and ways of life.
+The Lower Omo Valley region is a UNESCO World Heritage Site thanks to the discovery of remains dating back millions of years, and the region has a bounty of cultural heritage, with ancient and prehistoric graves, settlements and rock carvings to be found.

-The Omo is also blessed with a beautiful natural landscape of lakes, forests and mountains; Nech Sar National Park has a large number of mammals, crocodiles and Nechisar nightjar, which is possibly the rarest bird in the world.
+The Omo is also blessed with a beautiful natural landscape of lakes, forests and mountains.
+Nech Sar National Park has a large number of mammals, crocodiles and the Nechisar nightjar, which is possibly the rarest bird in the world.

 The infrastructure in the Omo Valley is underdeveloped by comparison to the north.
-Most travellers will stay at simple but characterful lodges: while making for a decent place to stay, these lodges often suffer from maintenance issues, so it's important to set your expectations accordingly when visiting this region.
+Most travellers will stay at simple but characterful lodges.
+These lodges often suffer from maintenance issues, so it's important to set your expectations accordingly when visiting this region.

 While most visitors stick to the lodges, for a truly unique experience, you should consider luxury camping.
-There are a number of exclusive tented and fly camps in the Omo: Lale's camp is the most prominent, and the camps permit exclusive access to some of the Omo Valley's most remote regions.
+There are a number of exclusive tented and fly camps in the Omo, with Lale's Camp the most prominent, and the camps permit exclusive access to some of the Omo Valley's most remote regions.

 Fusing history, culture, landscapes and wildlife along a perfectly paced circuit, this trip is a synthesis of the very best experiences on offer in Ethiopia’s northern highlands.
 Explorations of the ancient cities Axum, Gondar, Bahir Dar and Lalibela are broken…